Flex D'Paper

 Alex Julius Kwesigabo (born 19 January 1990), better known by his stage name Flex D'Paper, is an Ugandan rapper and songwriter from Kampala, Uganda.
 He was part of the high school rap group, The Rapaholix which he started with friends, Dasper Cosine and later joined by A Pass as an affiliate.
 The trio put out a mix tape, "The Eviction Notice” which included chart topping singles like "Burning", "Party Life" and "Follow Me" (with Allan Toniks) which topped countdowns in Uganda such as NTV and Sanyu FM.

 He was also part of the 2014 UG Cypher including the finest Ugandan rappers: Navio, Keko, Big Tril, Don MC, AirporTaxi rappers (Tucker and LLyboc) St. Nelly Sade, GNL Zamba, DJ Global, JB, The Mith, Ruyonga, and Atlas.

 Early life and education

 Flex D'Paper was born on 19 January 1990 in Kampala.
 He comes from a family of eight children.
-He studied his primary school from Greenhill Academy and his secondary school from Seeta High School for Ordinary Level and St. Mary's Kitende for Advanced level.
-He later enrolled to Makerere University for a degree in Information Technology.
+For his primary school, he studied at Greenhill Academy and his secondary school at Seeta High School for Ordinary Level and St. Mary's Kitende for Advanced level.
+He later enrolled in Makerere University for a degree in Information Technology.